tjdev7/aplcms-minus/README-cors.md

     supportsCredentials: false
 ```

-Note: Yesterday, the config wrongly had “true” for the `exposedHeaders` parameter, but it needs to be either `false` or an array of values, and not a wildcard.
+Note: Previously, the config had "true" for the `exposedHeaders` parameter, but it needs to be either `false` or an array of values, and not a wildcard.

 ### Creating a Test Page

-To verify CORS functionality, create a simple HTML page that makes a request to your Drupal site.
+To verify CORS functionality, create a simple HTML page that makes a request to your Drupal site on Pantheon.

 1. **Create HTML File**: Create a new file named `test-cors.html`.
 2. **Add JavaScript**: Inside the HTML file, add JavaScript to make an AJAX request to a resource on your Drupal site.